Mental Health · 4 min read

 • Chronic stress you've been ignoring

-• A need that isn't being met (rest, connection, boundaries)
+• An unmet need (rest, connection, boundaries)

 • Unprocessed emotion from something recent or past

-If the anxiety persists, it might be worth asking:
+If the anxiety persists, ask yourself:

 • "What have I been avoiding feeling?"